 Take Jonah, the subject of this new series.
 God spoke to him more than a hundred years prior to Jeremiah.
-Yet, when Jonah heard the voice of the living God, he "got up . . . to get away from the LORD" (Jonah 1:3).
+Yet, when Jonah heard the voice of the living God, he "got up . . . to get away from the Lord" (Jonah 1:3).
 Unlike Jeremiah, Jonah did not want to bear the divine name before Nineveh.
 Would Jonah's reluctance keep the Divine tame?
 NO!
 That reluctant prophet held no sway over our relentless God.

-In this series, Pastor Chuck Swindoll will teach us about how God hurled the storm, appointed the fish, gave Jonah a second chance, spared Nineveh, and grew the plant-all so Jonah, along with the rest of the world, might get a glimpse of His glorious ways.
-We begin this first Searching the Scriptures Bible study by overviewing the book, so that our verse-by-verse exploration might be more memorable and enriching.
+In this series, Chuck Swindoll will teach us about how God hurled the storm, appointed the fish, gave Jonah a second chance, spared Nineveh, and grew the plant-all so Jonah along with the rest of the world might get a glimpse of His glorious ways.
+We begin this first study by overviewing the book, so our verse-by-verse search of the Scriptures might be more memorable and enriching.